Post by damnitz on Jan 20, 2017 12:01:09 GMT

 As I have now a larger collection of figures, I worked on a scenario for a big table.

-In the morning of the 5th of july a French Detachement under Catelet was wiped out.
+In the morning of the 5th of July a French detachement under Catelet was wiped out.
 When Nadásdy recogniszed that the allies came with their whole army to attack his small Corps he decided to retreat.
 Fortunately for him in this very moment a message came from prince Charles with the order to fall back and open the way for Coigny to retreat into the Alsace.
 Nevertheless Nadásdys troops were very headstrong.
 The garrison of Wissembourg/Weißenburg under their colonel Forgách refused to leave the place which they occupied some hours ago.
 Nadásdy decided to give up the idea to reinforce the town because that would be a trap.
 Even without Forgáchs batallion (which was captured at the end of the battle) he had to deal with the other troops holding the line between Wissembourg and Altstadt who refused to fall back too!
-Perhaps the poor performence of the french and imperial army at this day persuaded the austrian soldiers that the french were to weak to storm the austrian positions.
+Perhaps the poor performence of the French and Imperial army at this day persuaded the austrian soldiers that the french were too weak to storm the Austrian positions.

 CinC M. Coigny (Dith.) / FM Seckendorff (Dash.)

 1) Lt.Gen.
 Montal (Dep.)

 1 heavy artillery

 4) Generalmajor Waldenheim (Dash.)